Simulation Modelling for Mental Health Services

 About Simulation Modelling for Mental Health Services

 Mental health services managers must take into account multiple factors when making decisions about the most effective way to deliver care to clients.
 Currently, however, evidence to support decision-makers in choosing from a range of proposed mental health service configurations is commonly lacking.
 The increasing availability of epidemiological and service use data for mental illness and advanced modelling technology has made feasible the exploration of possible changes in the service system in a constructed simulation before resources are committed to the changes.

 While simulation methods are widely used in epidemiology in policy research related to cardiovascular disease, public health preparedness and epidemic modelling, to date the application of simulation modelling in mental health care has been very limited.
 The work has been restricted to models depicting operational processes within individual components of mental health care systems, such as institutions or clinical services.

-The focus of this research is the development of modelling tools aiming to assist mental health services managers and policymakers in their work.
-The models aim to be tailored to desired scenarios from managers and policy makers and allow scenarios regarding the delivery of mental health services to be simulated, enabling predictions to be made about the cost and quality of care of these services and allowing policy alternatives to be explored safely and inexpensively.
+The focus of this research was on the development of modelling tools aiming to assist mental health services managers and policymakers in their work.
+The models aimed to be tailored to desired scenarios from managers and policy makers and allow scenarios regarding the delivery of mental health services to be simulated, enabling predictions to be made about the cost and quality of care of these services and allowing policy alternatives to be explored safely and inexpensively.

 Project team and partnerships

 This work received funding from Monash University, Monash Health, and the Australian Research Council.
 Partnerships through time have involved Deakin University and the University of Calgary; more recently including collaborations with staff from the University of Western Sydney, the Australian Prevention Partnership Centre, and The Sax Institute also based in Sydney.

 |Mental Health Services:||Prof. Graham Meadows (Project Leader), Mr Peter Gibbs|